mchalupa3/Chapter-1/README.md

 <li> Learn about the C# programming language </li>
 <li> Write a C# program that produces output </li>
 <li> Learn how to select identifiers to use within your programs </li>
+<li> Improve programs by adding comments and using the system namespace </li>
+<li> Compile and excute a C# program using the command prompt and Using Visual Studio
 </ul>